syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 ## Overview

-SfListView allows swiping items to do custom actions such as deleting the data, adding the data, editing the data, etc. To enable swiping set [SfListView.AllowSwiping](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowSwiping.html) property to `true`.
+The SfListView allows swiping items to do custom actions such as deleting the data, adding the data, editing the data, etc. To enable swiping, set the [SfListView.AllowSwiping](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowSwiping.html) property to `true`.
 Swipe views are displayed when swiping from left to right or right to left (for horizontal orientation, top to bottom or bottom to top) on the item.

 It provides customizable swipe templates for swiping on left and right sides.
 You can restrict the layout of swipe view up to a certain position when swiping the item by setting the [SfListView.SwipeThreshold](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeThreshold.html) property.
 You can set size of the swipe views by setting the [SfListView.SwipeOffset](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeOffset.html) property.